-Most businesses I talk with express a desire to use their email marketing more efficiently.
+June 25th, 2020 Most businesses I talk with express a desire to use their email marketing more efficiently.
 Usually, this means using Welcome Emails and Drip Campaigns, segmenting their list to encourage more sales, and using personalization to get a better open and click-through rate.
-This month we’re going to move beyond email marketing 101 and talk about…
+This month we’re going to move beyond email marketing 101…

-It’s been predicted that there would be an end of email one day, but so far, email is still going strong a decade after that famous prediction was made by Sheryl Sandberg of Facebook.
-Social media may have caught up to the spotlight when it comes to marketing, but is email marketing still critical to…
+July 3rd, 2020 It’s been predicted that there would be an end of email one day, but so far, email is still going strong a decade after that famous prediction was made by Sheryl Sandberg of Facebook.
+Social media may have caught up to the spotlight when it comes to marketing, but is email marketing…

-How do you grow an email list?
+August 2nd, 2020 How do you grow an email list?
 Well, a lead magnet is one answer.
 An email list is one of the most powerful and valuable assets of your business.
 But growing a list can be a big challenge for some companies.
-Many people think they need a large list to be successful with email marketing….
+Many people think they need a large list to be successful…

-Email marketing 101.
+July 28th, 2020 Email marketing 101.
 You know you need to do it.
 You’re convinced it’s the way to go.
 But how do you get started, figure out what to send in your newsletter every month and get your email into your subscriber’s inbox?
-All the info and tasks about email marketing can be complicated and confusing.
-But…
+All the info and tasks about email marketing can be complicated…

-Your monthly newsletter should be simple right?
+July 27th, 2020 Your monthly newsletter should be simple right?
 Should be, but not always.
 What do your subscribers want to know?
 What can you tell them that will have them open the email and read?
 What type of newsletter will you send your subscribers every month?
-Will you send the same format every month?
-Will you send…
+Will you send the same format every month?…

-Having a website and social media accounts are both necessary to get your business noticed.
+July 23rd, 2020 Having a website and social media accounts are both necessary to get your business noticed.
 To stay in touch with potential clients email blasts and newsletters are your best avenue of communication.
-You have a sign-up form on your website, but where else can you add your subscription form to stay in touch and generate…
+You have a sign-up form on your website, but where else can you add your subscription form to stay in…

-The number of social media followers you have can be an important measurement for business growth and success.
+August 2nd, 2020 The number of social media followers you have can be an important measurement for business growth and success.
 To help you get more social media followers, check out these tips for using email marketing to build your social media following.
-Encourage Email Subscribers to Follow You on Social Media Perhaps the easiest – if not…
+Encourage Email Subscribers to Follow You on Social Media Perhaps the easiest…